tlienart/Franklin.jl/docs/syntax/rss.md

 ### Global Configuration

-In order to setup an RSS feed for your website, make sure to set the following in your `config.md`.
+In order to set up an RSS feed for your website, make sure to set the following in your `config.md`.

 ```julia